agiliq/building-api-django/docs/testing-and-ci.rst

     FAILED (failures=1)
     Destroying test database for alias 'default'...

 Ouch!
 Our test failed.
-This happened because the view is not accessable without authentication.
+This happened because the view is not accessible without authentication.
 So we need to create a user and test the view after getting authenticated.

 Testing APIs with authentication